MaryKSaeed/Data-Analysis-Projects/Layoffs(2020-2023)/README.md

 ## Future Work
 - Include visualization tools like Tableau or PowerBI to better represent trends.
 - Analyze correlations between funding, industry stage, and layoff percentages.
-- Expand the dataset to include more countries for a global perspective.

 ---

-## Author
-**Mariam Khaled**
-Bachelor in Computer & Systems Engineering
-Graduation Year: 2024
-GitHub: [Your GitHub Link]
-LinkedIn: [Your LinkedIn Link]